Plant Patent: Protecting New Plant Varieties

 What is the objective of passing the Protection of Plant Variety & Farmers Rights Act?

-The Protection of Plant Variety and Farmers Rights Act, 2001 (PPV & FR Act) was passed by the Indian Parliament in order to provide an effective system for safeguarding plant variations, farmers’ and plant breeders’ rights, and to promote the creation and propagation of novel plant varieties.
-On October 30, 2001, the President of India gave his approval to this patent law.
+The Protection of Plant Variety and Farmers Rights Act, 2001 (PPV & FR Act) was passed by the Indian Parliament to provide an effective system for safeguarding plant variations, farmers’ and plant breeders’ rights, and the creation and propagation of novel plant varieties.
+On October 30, 2001, the President of India approved this patent law.

 What are the eligibility criteria for registering under the PPV & FR Act?